emilija-smitaite/biscuiteers-biscuit-shop/README.md

 * Used to test responsiveness and functionality on various devices.

 ## Functionality testing
+Thorough manual testing has been implemented, imitating every possible user interaction.
+None of it was able to break the code.
 ## Further Testing
 * Website was given to friends and family to test on various devices.
 Good responsiveness and functionality were reported.